msolanikova/pet-clinic/README.md

 # Pet Clinic

-simple java REST API using PostgreSQL for exploring new Java and Spring features.
-Running on tomcat in K8S (minikube)
+- simple CRUD REST API using PostgreSQL for exploring new Java and Spring features
+- Running on tomcat in K8S (minikube)